 Other fast food options could be a baked potato, fruit or vegetable slices, lettuce wrap, or vegetable soup.
 Mix and match to create a satisfying meal.

 Living a healthy lifestyle while traveling may seem like a daunting task.
 However, as the Health and Wellness team learned on their travels, making choices that support our bodies while away from home can be a fun challenge!
-Without expecting perfection, we can enjoy what the local area has to share and return home guilt free.
+Without expecting perfection, you can enjoy what the local area has to share and return home guilt free.